9 Tips That Help Me Survive Travel with Endometriosis

 Over the years I’ve learned how beneficial it is to practice slow travel.
 I tend to spend longer in places that other people rush through.
 For instance, I spent a week in Marrakech, which most people consider a “stopover city.”
 The benefit is twofold, though.
 Not only is slow travel easier on your body, but you get to connect with places on a deeper level, too!

-4. Pack a heating pad
+4. Pack a Heating Pad

-If you have endometriosis, you’re probably familiar with “endo belly.”
-Endo belly occurs during an endometriosis flare, and it looks a lot like bloating in that our abdomen distends.
-However, this is so much more than bloating.
 For me, an endo belly is painful, hard to the touch, and can occur after anything from eating dairy to simply drinking water or breathing!
 Endo belly is not just a reaction to food, but actually occurs when our endometriosis lesions are inflamed or bleeding.

 Therefore, loose, flowy clothes are definitely the answer when it comes to travel with endometriosis.
 Say goodbye to tight waistbands, high waisted jeans, or bandage dresses (at least, when you’re in a flare!).
 I feel so much better when I know I have a few “endo friendly” outfits in my carry on.

-6. Bring pain killers
+6. Bring Pain Killers

 This is a no brainer for those of us with endometriosis, which causes chronic and often excruciating pain.
 For me, pain levels are the number one reason that endometriosis has impacted my work, travel, and daily life.
-That’s why it’s really important to bring your pain tools on the road with you.
-For many of us, that means prescription or OTC pain medication or muscle relaxants.

 Before you travel, make sure you have your prescriptions filled.
 Depending on your insurance plan, you can often get a 90 day supply of medication and in my experience it’s always better to plan ahead when travel is involved!

-Related: Advice From 7 Endo Warriors on Traveling with Endometriosis
+RELATED | Advice From 7 Endo Warriors on Traveling With Endometriosis

-7. Reduce caffeine intake
+7. Reduce Caffeine Intake

-Speaking of pain, I have something to tell you that might hurt.
-If you’re traveling with endometriosis, it might be a good time to say goodbye (for now) to coffee.
 Caffeine is shown to increase pain levels and aggravate other symptoms associated with endometriosis.
 Your body is already on high alert during travel, so it’s best to give it a break when it comes to the caffeine trigger.

 Saying that, I have to be completely honest.
 I definitely still drink coffee when I travel – I love coffee and it is a cultural experience to try the local coffee in the various regions I travel to.
 However, I definitely cut down on my intake and try to limit my coffee to special occasions.
 And if I notice my pain levels increasing, coffee is the first thing to go.